ManuRosales/manurosales.github.io/_projects/diario-de-um-crime.markdown

 ---
 title: Diario De Um Crime - Manu Rosales - Musician, composer, producer and teacher
-projectTitle: DIÁRIO DE UM CRIME
+smallHeroTitle: DIÁRIO DE UM CRIME
 backgroundImage: "/uploads/hero-diario-de-um-crime.png"
 primary-text: The Diary of a Crime talks about borders, between inside and outside, Me and the World, the legal and the illegal, normality and craziness.
 Borders, in